TGT INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Target Corp. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, April 02, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Target Corporation (NYSE: TGT) common stock between August 18, 2021 and May 17, 2022, both dates inclusive (the “Class Period”) have until May 30, 2023 to seek appointment as lead plaintiff in the Target class action lawsuit.
+SAN DIEGO, April 02, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Target Corporation TGT common stock between August 18, 2021 and May 17, 2022, both dates inclusive (the "Class Period") have until May 30, 2023 to seek appointment as lead plaintiff in the Target class action lawsuit.
 Captioned Perez v.
-Target Corporation, No. 23-cv-00769 (D. Minn.), the Target class action lawsuit charges Target and certain of Target’s top executives with violations of the Securities Exchange Act of 1934.
+Target Corporation, No. 23-cv-00769 (D. Minn.), the Target class action lawsuit charges Target and certain of Target's top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Target class action lawsuit, please provide your information here: